 Prague is a wonderful place to travel with your family.
 Not only does it have amazing history, it also has plenty of green space and a beautiful, tranquil river winding through the historic town center.
-If you are like us, we like to balance out our major attractions with a little outdoor exercise and play time with the kids.
+If you are like us, we like to balance out our Prague sightseeing with a little outdoor exercise and play time with the kids.

-Here are some of the walks that we really enjoyed as a family during our 6 days in Prague with children:
+Walking turned out to be one of our favorite things to do in Prague.
+Here are some of the free self-guided walks in Prague that we really enjoyed as a family during our 6 day visit with our kids:

 Letna Park hugs the north side of the Vltava River, right above the historic town center.
 The park begins as a steep hill, but soon levels out into a nice, easily walkable area up top.